 We use Twitter, Facebook and YouTube to keep you up-to-date about the Australian Criminal Intelligence Commission (ACIC) and serious and organised crime issues affecting Australia.

-We might sometimes follow or like people and pages to do with Australian Criminal Intelligence Commission matters.
+We may sometimes follow or like people and pages to do with ACIC matters.
 This does not mean that we endorse the people or pages, and their content.

-We might sometimes link to other websites.
+Similarly, we might sometimes link to other websites.
 This does not mean we endorse the website, service or person.

-The Australian Criminal Intelligence Commission will not release any private or confidential information through social media.
+We do not release any private or confidential information through social media.

-We do not automatically follow any account that follows our accounts.
+Follow—we do not automatically follow any account that follows our accounts.